 “Eh?
 What?
 What are you doing?
 Aren’t you going to work?”

 “I work later Dad.
 I’m writing right now.”

 Short pause.
 “Oh.
 OK.”
 CLICK.

 After a while, I started to be convinced of it myself.
 Yes, sir . . .
 I was a pretty damn good pizza guy.
-But a small voice kept insisting, “No . . . you’re not a pizza guy . . .”
-Despite how others saw me, I knew I could not live without words, and I came to realize that it isn’t a talent or a gift I have; it’s a mental illness, a tumor of the brain if you will, a writer’s disease (see what I did there?).
+But despite how others saw me, I knew I could not live without words, and I came to realize that it isn’t a talent or a gift I have, it’s a mental illness, a tumor of the brain if you will, a writer’s disease (see what I did there?).
 This tumor manifests itself in the form of a story, and if the story doesn’t get onto paper somehow, it’ll grow and grow until it kills me.
 This is why I had to keep writing, to save my life, Nerd Patrol be damned!

-After nine long years, waiting for the kids to grow up and the recession to end, I hit rock bottom, literally.
+After nine long years, waiting for the kids to grow up and the recession to end, I hit rock bottom.
 That is, I was sick in bed with a fever, unable to move and with a copy of Walt Disney: An American Original in my sweaty hands.
-This was my Mid-Life crisis, when I realized I was either gonna be the pizza guy forever, or risk it all, like Walter (Disney, not White).
+This was my Mid-Life crisis, when I realized I was either gonna be the pizza guy forever or risk it all, like Walter.
 And so in 2014, a new story, and a new heroine was born.
 Her name is Radia Noora of Tyrnael, and she is The Princess of Aenya.